kolkhis/tech-notes/vim/misc_vim_notes.md

 ### Function author for a quick search type thing
-He wrote an operator mapping activated by <leader>/ that takes
+He wrote an operator mapping activated by `<leader>/` that takes
 the result of the motion and sets the search register to it.

-For example, hitting <leader>/i( will search for the string currently in the parentheses where the cursor is.
+For example, hitting `<leader>/i(` will search for the string currently in the parentheses where the cursor is.

-he's on a mobile right now so can't share it, but grab any of your existing mappings for o mode and just set @/ to the captured text.
+he's on a mobile right now so can't share it, but grab any of your existing mappings for `o` mode and just set `@/` to the captured text.
-For extra fun, replace all whitespace with \s+ to make it even more useful so hitting <leader>/i' inside 'a b' will match 'a b', also.
+For extra fun, replace all whitespace with `\s+` to make it even more useful so hitting `<leader>/i'` inside `'a b'` will match `'a b'`, also.

 ```vim
 " Defines an operator (<Leader>/) that will search for the specified text.